ProVR-Norway/ProvrWebiste/README.md

 When browsers comminicate with external servers they send a CORS preflight request in advance of the actual POST, GET or DELETE, etc. request.
 This policy needs to be configured explicitly on the bucket `user-cad-models` in Google Cloud Storage.
 This is the tutorial we used 👉 [CORS Config GCS](https://cloud.google.com/storage/docs/configuring-cors).

 > The JSON file used to configure the CORS policy is found in this repository under the name `cors-config.json`.

+## 📚 Documentation

+The complete documentation of the website can be found here 👉 https://provr-norway.github.io